 Research Paper Competitions at ICPSR

-We are now accepting applications for three 2016 competitions (ICPSR Undergraduate and ICPSR Master's), which are listed below.
+We are now accepting applications for two 2016 competitions (ICPSR Undergraduate and ICPSR Master's), which are listed below.

 2016 ICPSR Research Paper Competitions (Undergraduate & Master's categories)

 Awards: $1,000 for first place, $750 for second place.
 There are separate undergraduate and master's prizes for this competition.

 - Entrants must be current master’s or undergraduate students, or recent graduates who graduated on or after April 1, 2015.
 (Students who graduated before April 1, 2015, are not eligible.)